Ohalo-Ltd/solevm/README.md

 `bin/test.js` can be used to test some of the supporting contracts and libraries.

+`bin/perf.js` can be used to compute gas cost estimates for the runtime and supporting libraries.

 ### Runtime

 First of all, the `EthereumRuntime` code is designed to run on a constantinople net, with all constantinople features.
 The `genesis.json` file in the root folder can be used to configure the geth EVM (through the `--prestate` option).